JOHNETERNAL/wolves/README.md

-wounds
+wolves
 ======

-explore an ice covered land full of history and mystery
+explore an snow and ice covered land full of history, mystery, and treachery